What You Need To Know About Diabetes

 Type 1 diabetes is an autoimmune condition, which means that your own body makes antibodies against the cells that are responsible for making insulin (these are the beta cells of the pancreatic islets of Langerhans).
 Eventually, your immune system destroys your own beta cells.
 Learn more about the causes, signs, symptoms, tests, and treatments for type 1 diabetes.

 The My Diabetes Emergency Plan is a convenient checklist that contains all of the essential items those with diabetes need to have readily available in the event of an emergency.
-Learn more and get the checklist here.
+Learn how to prepare your diabetes emergency kit.